TymurAntonovskyi/Term-Project-/README.md

 Result: The correlation between Sales and Consumer Price Index = -51%.
 It means that sales decrease when the Consumer Price Index increase.
 We can observe the same in the real market since when the Consumer Price Index increase people can buy a lower bundle of good for a specified amount of money.

+## Conclusion
+Based on particular research, the straight forward relationship between sales and discounts was not identified.
+Since this dataset is anonymous it is difficult to draw conclusion and reasoning for a particular finding.
+Based on the number, it can be seen that sales usually increased in "Traditional Holidays" months.
+In the same time, the sales in remained months varied between each other.
+Based on personal thought and available information online, the author thinks that potentially shop number 2 and 4 (with the highest amount of sales and discounts) implemented the discount policy for the huge variety of products, meaning that a lot of products had discounted price compared to the original price.
+Also, it was found, that shop size had an influence on sales.
+Probably, the big shop had the chance to sell a higher volume of different products, thereby targeting different customers groups.